 How to Care for Your Hognose Snake

-Hognose snakes (Heterodon nasicus) are small, fossorial, diurnal snakes native to North America, from southern Canada, through the central United States, to northern Mexico.
+Western hognose snakes (Heterodon nasicus) are small, fossorial, diurnal snakes native to North America, from southern Canada, through the central United States, to northern Mexico.
 They can be found in a wide variety of habitats, particularly prairie and rocklands.

-Hognose snakes generally grow up to 3’ low, with males being significantly smaller than females.
+Hognose snakes generally grow up to 3’ long, with males being significantly smaller than females.
 They have a blunt triangular head, rounded “cheeks,” an upturned snout, and keeled scales.
 Wild-type coloring is generally beige or tan with neatly organized, dark brown spots down the length of the body.
 They are frequently mistaken for rattlesnakes.

 Hognose snakes can make great pets, but it’s important to note that they are rear-fanged venomous.
 Their venom is not considered medically significant to humans, but it can cause an allergic reaction resulting in localized swelling and discomfort.

 With good care, a pet hognose snake can be expected to live 10-15 years.

 Although hognose snakes are native to the US, it’s not a good idea to capture one from the wild if you want one as a pet.
 Wild-caught snakes are often more stressed in captivity and often carry heavy parasite loads.